Good-Soma/Notes-on-programming-language-/Simple explanation of HTML.md

-<h1>What is HTML and Must you use HTML for your web-page? </h1>
+# What is HTML and Must you use HTML for your web-page?

-HTML Is the language of the web, and the structure on which every layer of communication is built.
+**HTML Is the language of the web,** and the structure on which every layer of communication is built.
 HTML has other property that are associated with it, which enhances it appearance, e.g., CSS for styling and JavaScript for interactivity.

 You can personally use HTML to design a personal document, or make it accessible to the public.